engula/engula/docs/journal.md

 - Create a stream with a unique name
 - Delete a stream

-Journal provides the following interfaces to manipulate records of a stream:
+Journal provides the following interfaces to manipulate events in a stream:

-- Read records since a sequence number
+- Read events since a timestamp
-- Append records with a sequence number
+- Append events with a timestamp
-- Release records up to a sequence number
+- Release events up to a timestamp

 It is also possible to support stream subscriptions.
 We leave the exploration of this feature to future work.

-Released records can be garbage collected or archived.
+Released events can be garbage collected or archived.
-Whether released records are readable depends on the implementation.
+Whether released events are readable depends on the implementation.
-For example, if records are archived, it should allow users to recover data from archives.
+For example, if events are archived, it should allow users to recover from archives.
-Nevertheless, implementations should guarantee to return continuous records.
-That is, the returned records must be a sub-sequence of a stream.
+Nevertheless, implementations should guarantee to return continuous events.
+That is, the returned events must be a sub-sequence of a stream.

 ## Guidelines